petergithub/notes/01Technology/MySQL/MySQLNotes.md

 `SELECT ...
 FOR UPDATE` with INSERT

 However, to use SELECT ...
-FOR UPDATE with INSERT, how do you lock an index for a record that doesn''t exist yet?
+FOR UPDATE with INSERT, how do you lock an index for a record that doesn't exist yet?
 If you are using the default isolation level of REPEATABLE READ, InnoDB will also utilize gap locks.
-As long as you know the id (or even range of ids) to lock, then InnoDB can lock the gap so no other record can be inserted in that gap until we''re done with it.
+As long as you know the id (or even range of ids) to lock, then InnoDB can lock the gap so no other record can be inserted in that gap until we're done with it.

 If your id column were an auto-increment column, then SELECT ...
 FOR UPDATE with INSERT INTO would be problematic because you wouldn''t know what the new id was until you inserted it.
 However, since you know the id that you wish to insert, SELECT ...
 FOR UPDATE with INSERT will work.